Cross-Channel Analytics overview

 - Import the desired data into Adobe Experience Platform.
 See Create a schema and Ingest data in the Adobe Experience Platform documentation.

-- Contact your Adobe Account Manager that includes the following:
+- Contact your Adobe Technical Account Manager with the following information:

 - The dataset ID for the dataset that you want to rekey

 - The column name of the persistent ID for the desired dataset (Identifier that appears on every row)